Thresholding

 fig, ax = plt.subplots()

-Since the image has a white background, most of the pixels in the
+Since the image has a black background, most of the pixels in the

-image are almost-white.
+image have low values.
 This corresponds nicely to what we see in the

-histogram: there is a peak above 0.8.
-If we want to select the stained
+histogram: there is a peak around 0.
+If we want to select the

-tissue and not the background, we want to turn off the white background
+fluorescing nuclei and not the background, we want to turn off the black

-pixels, while leaving the pixels for the staining turned on.
-So, we
+background pixels, while leaving the pixels for the nuclei turned on.

-and turn pixels above that value “off”.
+large peak and turn pixels below that value “off”.
 Let us choose

 .